Teea12/LITA_Class_Project-documentation/README.md

    3. For Data Visualization.

 - SQL - Structured Query Language for querying of Data.
+Below are SQL Clauses used
+Where
+Order by
+Group by
+Having

+Below are SQL Operators used
+Like
+And
+Or
+Between
+Not Between
+In
+Not In

+Below are SQL Joins used
+Inner join
+Outer Join
+Right Join
+Left Join
+Full Join

+Below are SQL Aggregation Functions used
+Count
+Sum
+Average
+Min
+Max

+Below are SQL views used
+Create view
+Update view
+Drop views
+Rename view

 - GitHub for Portfolio Building.

 ### Data Cleaning and Preparation